-The panini sandwiches might be a little harder to eat without bread because they are melted into the cheese, so you may want to grab a fork.
+The panini sandwiches might be a little harder to eat without bread because the cheese is melted into the bread, so you may want to grab a fork.

 Feel free to eat these anytime you need a snack throughout the day, but make sure you hold the bread and any sauce that comes on them, including mayo as it contains vegetable oil and sugar.

 - The Cuban (no sweet and spicy pickles)

 - Heritage ham and Swiss sandwich (no maple mustard sauce)